 Together with the team, the journey started from Kampala, Uganda at Shell Kira Road – Filled up the car tanks with Shell Fuel save – awesome fuel for distant destinations, no?
 We used the Masaka route, and embarked on a ferry from Bukakata to Buggala Island with took thirty minutes.
 There are other ways for examples, Nakiwogo – Entebbe ship, Kasenyi – Entebbe boats among others.

-Getting acquainted to kalangala.
+Getting acquainted with kalangala.

-According to the recent population census it shows 54,293 people are living in Kalangala District.
+According to the recent population census, it shows 54,293 people are living in Kalangala District.
 The most spoken language is Luganda, though back in the days there was an indigenous language called Olussese spoken by the Ssese people, it was a tribe of its own, but now it’s extinct.
 If you neither know Luganda nor English fear not, just wear a smile and prepare to be dazed by the Ugandan hospitality, trust me on this!

-Most people ensure shelter first before anything else, in Buggala Kalangala District there are quite a number of lodges, guest houses, hotels, cottages and resorts.
+Most people ensure shelter first before anything else, in Buggala Kalangala District there are quite a number of lodges, guest houses, hotels, cottages, and resorts.
 The choice is definitely made in preference to anyone’s taste.
 For the weekend Paronoma cottages were a home away from home.

-Besides Paronoma cottages, there is; Ssese Beach hotel, Ssese habitant, pearl garden resort beach, Mirembe resort, Brovad sand lodge, Pelican beach, Victoria forest, king fisher camping site, among others.
+Besides Paronoma cottages, there is; Ssese Beach hotel, Ssese habitant, pearl garden resort beach, Mirembe resort, Brovad sand lodge, Pelican beach, Victoria forest, kingfisher camping site, among others.

 Activities and places to visit